“Luxury, beauty and history in Calvados country, along with easy-going hosts whose attention to detail is a joy”

 - Safe box

 The breakfasts are an event in themselves.
 Delicious pastries and warm breads are accompanied by runny honey and local jams, with fruit juices and fragrant hot coffee on hand to refresh and revive.
 White linen, as stiff as a wimple, adds to the sense of occasion.

 Note that there are no tea- or coffee-making facilities in the bedrooms, but they are on offer in the main salon downstairs.

-For lunch or dinner, there are numerous restaurants a short drive away, and your hosts are more than happy to make recommendations and book tables for you.
+There are numerous restaurants a short drive away for when you fancy a change in scenery, and your hosts are more than happy to make recommendations and book tables for you.
 Normandy food is famously rich.
 If you want to do the local thing, try a 'Trou Normand' - a shot of Calvados taken with apple ice cream to clear the palate between courses.
 Other local appley delights include pear liqueur, pear and apple ciders and Benedictine, taken post-meal as a digestif.
 Other goodies in the Norman basket include pungent cheeses and fresh oysters.
 Most local towns have weekly markets from which you can easily put together a spectacular picnic.